UPCOMING & PAST ACTIVITIES

 TAI CHI FOR ARTHRITIS IS BACK!

 Tai Chi for Arthritis is easy, enjoyable and safe for people with arthritis to learn.
 Medical studies have shown that this program can relieve pain for people with arthritis and improve their quality of lives, as well as preventing falls for older adults.
 The CDC recommends the Tai Chi for Arthritis program.
 Although especially effective for arthritis, it is a great start for beginners to improve health and wellness.
-CALL TO REGISTER THIS MONTH!

 MARY BIRD PERKINS SCREENING